bxparks/AceRoutine/README.md

 * Only a single AceRoutine `Coroutine` can write to a `Channel`.
 * Only a single AceRoutine `Coroutine` can read from a `Channel`.
-* There is equivalent of a
+* There is no equivalent of a
   [Go Lang select statement](https://gobyexample.com/select), so the coroutine cannot wait for multiple channels at the same time.
 * There is no buffered channel type.